-The eastern part of Central Oregon has dry wheat farming and grazing land for cattle, while the western area is mainly timber country.
+The eastern part of Central Oregon has dry wheat farming and grazing land for cattle, while the western area is primarily timber country.
 The Willamette Valley in West Central Oregon was settled by pioneers who came out on the Oregon Trail, and has since become an agricultural center.
-While some of the primary agriculture include wheat, barley, horticulture, and dairy farming, the area is also known for its abundant orchards and wineries.
+While some of the primary agriculture includes wheat, barley, horticulture, and dairy farming, the area is also known for its abundant orchards and wineries.

 Due to the many lakes and rivers in Central Oregon, combined with the high Cascade Mountains, the area has been dubbed an “outdoor playground,” and the economy relies heavily on outdoor recreation along with the agricultural and livestock industries.

 Available Land in Oregon's Northeastern Region